 Depression happens to us all.
 Just like physical health, our mental health is something we should all be aware of.
 Whether you hit rock bottom or you’ve just had a bad day, remember to be kind to yourself and acknowledge that it’s perfectly normal to have times when you feel low.
 You’re not a superhero!
 Give yourself a break.

 I come from a long line of ridiculously mad people.
 And I mean that in a good way.
 My family are incredibly good fun.
 They are daft and silly.
 And that’s wonderful.

 We don’t do drama.
 We don’t dwell on things.
 We hardly ever fall out.
 Life is just fun and lighthearted.
 We’re there for each other through the difficult times, granted.
 But most of the time it’s just lots of laughs.

-If there’s one important thing I’ve learnt from my parents, brother and extended family — it’s to laugh as much as possible and not take life too seriously.
+If there’s one crucial thing I’ve learnt from my parents, brother and extended family — it’s to laugh as much as possible and not take life too seriously.

 The power of now is something we could all employ a little more of.
-Don’t worry about what’s already happened, forget about the future — just focus on what’s going on right now.
+Don’t worry about what’s already happened; forget about the future — focus on what’s going on right now.

 If you’re walking to work, notice the sights and smells around you.
 Look at the sky, smell the cherry blossom on the trees — take a deep breath.
 If you’re with friends on a Sunday, but you keep worrying about Monday morning, bring yourself back to the present.
 Because now is all we ever really have.